shaunak-badani/Recommender-Systems-Project/README.md

 **Notes:**
 *   Item-Item CF used a higher relevance threshold (4.0) compared to the others (3.0).
 *   All metrics calculated with k=10.

+# Ethics Statement and Previous Work

+## Ethics Statement

+Our restaurant recommendation system raises several ethical considerations:

+- **Privacy**: We use anonymized Yelp review data, but recognize that even anonymized data can sometimes be de-anonymized through pattern analysis.

+- **Bias**: Restaurant recommendations may reflect existing biases in review patterns, potentially disadvantaging smaller establishments or those from underrepresented communities.

+- **Diversity**: Pure popularity-based recommendations risk creating "rich get richer" scenarios where already-popular restaurants receive disproportionate attention.

+- **Transparency**: Our evaluation metrics provide transparency about system performance, but end-users deserve clear understanding of recommendation criteria.

+## Previous Work

+Restaurant recommendation systems have evolved through several approaches:

+- **Collaborative Filtering**: Traditional methods use user-item matrices to find similar users (user-based) or restaurants (item-based) to generate recommendations.

+- **Content-based Filtering**: These systems analyze restaurant attributes (cuisine, price, location) and user preferences to make personalized suggestions.

+- **Hybrid Approaches**: Many successful systems combine collaborative and content-based methods, as seen in work by Seo et al. (2018) on restaurant recommendation using context-aware approaches.

+- **Deep Learning**: Recent advances use neural networks to capture complex patterns in user-restaurant interactions.
+Zhang et al. (2019) demonstrated superior performance using neural collaborative filtering for restaurant recommendation tasks.

+- **Location-Aware Systems**: Given the importance of location in restaurant choice, many approaches incorporate geographical constraints, as in the work of Guo et al. (2020).

+Our approach builds on these foundations by implementing both traditional (item-item collaborative filtering) and deep learning methods with careful evaluation.